jasongrimes/fretboardfoundation/_pages/index.md

 ## Why this method?

-I'm Jason Grimes.
-I've been studying music and playing guitar for over 30 years.

 I created the Fretboard Foundation method because after decades of study, I had grown deeply unsatisfied with the traditional method of guitar teaching.

 And though I searched for most of my life, I could never find a straightforward explanation of the core knowledge that was obviously possessed by those I considered masters of the art.
 They would share bits and pieces of wisdom,